Stella Sigurðardóttir: Career

+Having previously played for the Icelandic youth national teams, she debuted for the national team in March 2008.

+In 2010 she won the Icelandic Cup with Fram and in 2013 the Icelandic championship, the first championship for the club in 23 years.

 In the 2010 Úrvalsdeild kvenna playoffs, Stella suffered a blow to her temple and was knocked out.
 In November 2013, Stella suffered a blow to her left temple, in a game with the national team, that resulted in a concussion, memory loss and a temporary loss of sight in her left eye.
-In January 2014, in a game with SönderjyskE she suffered another blow to the head that worsened the symptoms.
+In January 2014, in a game with SönderjyskE she suffered another blow to the head that worsened the symptoms and she retired afterwards.

+In January 2021 she returned to handball and signed a contract with Fram.
+In 2022 she won the second national title with the team, and retired afterwards.